Abibubble/ms3-the-bar-blade/README.md

 * EXPLAIN SCORE AND HOW I IMPROVED IT IF NECESSARY
 * All images have alt text, including a request for users to add alt text for their own images so the site stays fully accessible.
 * All icons have titles where text isn't otherwise present to explain their use.
 * All colors are WCAG AA compliant.
-The majority are AAA compliant, except for the Delete buttons.
+The majority are AAA compliant, except for the Delete and Edit buttons.

 ![WCAG AAA non-compliant color example](static/docs/img/aa-colors.png)